datasciencemonkey/datasciencemonkey.github.io/_posts/2016-06-12-for-the-love-of-jupyter-and-sas.markdown

      dbms=csv
      replace;
 run;
-/*Print to see the data we just imported*/ proc print data = sashelp.dummy_fsct_data (obs=4) ;
+/*Print to see the data we imported*/ proc print data = sashelp.dummy_fsct_data (obs=4) ;
 run;